FreeRADIUS/wiki.freeradius.org/version4/signaling.md

 consumer can stop servicing the kqueue immediately, instead of having to wait for an acknowledgement from the producer.

-Because the second method is best method, we started considering what other useful things could we do with the sequence numbers.
+Because the second method appears to be the best method, we started considering what other useful things could we do with the sequence numbers.

 One advantage is that if we have a second type of kevent, which is just used to inform the originator of the consumers progress, we can work out the number of outstanding packets in the queue, and use that for levelling information.
-I don't thinking ACKing every packet is sensible, but periodic ACKs to indicate progress could be useful.
+I don't think ACKing every packet is sensible, but periodic ACKs to indicate progress could be useful.

 Another advantage of sequence numbers is it gives us an identifier for